-"In the month of May, 2018, we continue to anticipate increasing our DBE commitments to firms who we are currently negotiating pricing on proposed work or Professional Services Agreements.
-Also we will award an additional contract to a DBE firm in the area of Traffic Control services."
+"In the month of June, 2018, we continue to anticipate increasing our DBE commitments to firms who we are currently negotiating pricing on proposed work or Professional Services Agreements.
+Also we anticipate an upcoming award of an additional contract to a DBE firm in the area of Traffic Control services."